10 Red Flags in a Franchise Agreement (That Most Buyers Miss)

 4. Limited Franchisor Support Obligations

 Warning signs in support clauses include franchisor discretion to modify training programs without franchisee consultation, limited availability of ongoing support services, and exclusion of franchisor liability for support quality or effectiveness.
-Some agreements provide minimal specifications for territory development assistance or competition response support.
+Many agreements provide minimal specifications for territory development assistance or competition response support.

 5. Restrictive Supplier and Procurement Requirements

-Supplier restrictions in franchise agreements occasionally extend beyond brand consistency requirements to create operational inflexibility and elevated costs.
+Supplier restrictions in franchise agreements frequently extend beyond brand consistency requirements to create operational inflexibility and elevated costs.
 Problematic procurement clauses include mandatory purchasing from single-source suppliers without competitive alternatives, prohibition on sourcing competitive products even when quality and brand standards are maintained, and limited ability to negotiate directly with suppliers for better pricing.

 6. Inadequate Intellectual Property Protection

-Problematic IP provisions may include automatic assignment of all customer data and marketing innovations to the franchisor, limited protection for franchisee-developed operational improvements, and broad franchisor rights to modify branding or systems without compensation for franchisee implementation costs.
+Problematic IP provisions include automatic assignment of all customer data and marketing innovations to the franchisor, limited protection for franchisee-developed operational improvements, and broad franchisor rights to modify branding or systems without compensation for franchisee implementation costs.

 7. Unreasonable Termination and Transfer Provisions